-- Other attractions are Baler Church, Baler Museum, Aurora House, Hanging Bridge, and Ampere Beach (about an hour drive from the town center).
+- Other attractions are Baler Church, Baler Museum, Aurora House, Hanging Bridge, and Ampere Beach (about an hour’s drive from the town center).

 Where to Stay

 There are few accommodations in the area, but there are plenty of different types of accommodations lining the coast of Sabang.
-Here are some of the top accommodations according to Agoda users (as of October 2017).
+Here are some of the top accommodations according to Agoda users, in no particular order.

 - Costa Pacifica Resort. ✅ CHECK RATES & AVAILABILITY